GSA/openacr/docs/CLI.md

 We also have a GitHub action called 'Drupal 9 OPAT output' that will generate the markdown version of the Drupal 9 OPAT.
 It is run on pull requests, and the output can be downloaded to double-check it is matching expectations.

+The tests also generates output that is stored in the `output` directory but is not tracked by git.

 ## OPATs

 Current example OPATs that are tracked in this repository are in the `opat` directory.